What’s in Your Mouth?

 Conventional doctors divide the body into distinct organ systems, and they rely on treating symptoms rather than addressing the root cause of a disease.
 Functional medicine doctors like me are working to address the problems with the conventional medicine approach, and our counterparts in the world of dentistry are called “biological dentists.”
 A biological dentist is looking at the whole picture–the health of your entire body.

-In biological dentistry, an emphasis is placed on only using materials which are compatible with the patient’s body.
+In biological dentistry, an emphasis is placed on only using materials that are compatible with the patient’s body.
 Each person is different when it comes to what materials they can tolerate and how well they get rid of toxins like mercury.
 In my clinic, I run tests to see which foods my patients are reactive to; a biological dentist may test your blood to find out which materials are incompatible with you, most often with Clifford Materials Reactivity Testing (CMRT).

 If you have fibromyalgia, lupus, rheumatoid arthritis, or another chronic condition, your immune system is already in overdrive, and incompatible materials in your mouth or infections could be stressing your body even more.
 If you have amalgam fillings or other dental work, or suspect that you have an infection, make sure a biological dentist is correcting the problem for you.
 They are trained in the safe removal of previous dental work.
 A conventional dentist might be able to remove your fillings, but they could endanger you or themselves more by not taking the necessary precautions or disposing of the material properly.
 Listen to my podcast with biological dentist Stuart Nunnally, DDS, for key questions you can ask your dentist, or check out my interview with him and 38 other autoimmune experts from The Autoimmune Summit.

 Remember, what’s in your mouth does affect the rest of your body.
 If you haven’t achieved the level of health you want and deserve, it could be the missing piece of the puzzle for you.
 If you’re interested in more in-depth information about this topic, I highly recommend the book Uninformed Consent: The Hidden Dangers in Dental Care by Hal Huggins, DDS, MS, and Thomas Levy, MD, JD.